CSTR-Edinburgh/CSTR-Edinburgh.github.io/_posts/2016-10-22-install-merlin.md

 #### Creating python virtual environment
     $ virtualenv --distribute --python=/usr/bin/python2.7 p27
     $ source p27/bin/activate

+_lxml_ is no longer required for Merlin.
+But, in case, if you are using OSSIAN and looking for some instructions, please follow below steps:

 #### Install some tools required for _lxml_ installation
 ##### Create workspace